jgcfyidev/jgcfyi/content/4-Time.md

 > back to the country or back to the city.
 And because we have never
 > known well enough, or worked well enough, where we were, this has
 > almost always been a movement from old damage to new destruction, and
-> always with the aim of \'a better future for our children.'
+> always with the aim of \'a better future for our children'.
 >
 > ---   Wendell Berry, <i>The Art of Loading Brush</i>